 Users find Zoho Books’ free plan great for startups and very small businesses, and they also like that it has flexible paid options that allow them to upgrade as their business scales.
 However, some said they wished it was easier to use and that the business form templates were more customizable.
-Learn if the tool’s right for your business through this detailed Zoho Books review.
+Learn if the tool’s right for your business through my detailed Zoho Books review.

 Pros